Elaine-dev/arvestbank/dev-docs/site-studio.md

 ## Before Development

-BLT automatically incorporates the latest Site Studio packages through the [BLT Site Studio plugin](https://github.com/davidtrainer/blt-site-studio).
-Just ensure you setup or sync before development.
   ```
-  $ blt setup
-  or
   $ blt sync
   ```

 ## After Development

 Export your Site Studio packages to commit your changes.
-Create a new package or edit an existing package.
+Create a new package or edit an existing package in the admin UI.

 ### New Package
 1. Navigate to 'Sync packages' in the Admin UI: /admin/cohesion/sync/packages